timeflieslikeanarrow/AdventOfCode2020/README.md

 # AdventOfCode2020

-Use JavaCC to solve Day 18 problems.
+Use JavaCC to solve Day 18/part2.